How did we get the name "Toast"?

 "See what?"
 Mama Toast asked, looking up from the cassette tape player, where she was occupied with switching 80's Top of the Charts tapes.
 "Why so shouty?"

 Papa Toast pulls a high-speed U-Turn, spitting gravel and surprising a solitary buzzard from a lone dead tree.
 As Mama Toast recovers from the whiplash, the dusty Subaru pulls into a dirt patch in front of a rustic roadside cabin.
 "Art for Sale" reads the crooked handmade sign.
-Chainsaw sculptures crowd the dusty yard: majestic eagles clutching writhing salmon in their talons, growling black bears towering on hind legs.
+Chainsaw sculptures crowd the dusty yard: majestic eagles clutching bucking salmon in their talons, growling black bears towering on hind legs.

 A father and son slowly emerge from the building, clad in ancient blue jeans and cowboy hats.
 They explain that they are a family outfit.
 One designs, one cuts.
 Best deals in the desert.
 Would we like to take a closer look at the large cigar store Indian?

 But Papa Toast knows which one he wants.
 "This one," he says.

 "Oh, him," drawls the father.
 He pauses.
 "See, that one's old work."

 The son looks embarrassed.
 "Well, I don't really know....I guess forty bucks would do it."